Evantopian/mapigen/README.md

 -   **Local Web Server:** A local UI for faster configuration and testing.

 ## Contributing
-I've considered utilizing [Postman](https://www.postman.com/) as another registry method—even as the first priority.
+I've considered utilizing [Postman](https://www.postman.com/) as another registry method—even as the first priority index for the registry.
 However, it seems that Postman does not offer API endpoints to retrieve data publicly.
-Continuously web scraping Postman to track metrics such as popularity, relevancy, and view counts is unsustainable and time-consuming, especially when updates occur.
-No webhooks appear to exist for this purpose.
-I've also attempted forking, which allows me to fetch the workspaces and collections, but it removes the ability to update autonomously.
+Continuously web scraping Postman to track metrics such as popularity, relevancy, and view counts is unsustainable, time-consuming, and resource intensive, especially when updates occur.
+I've also attempted forking, which allows me to snapshot the workspaces and collections, but in return, it removes the ability to update autonomously.
 If anyone comes across a solution for this, I would love to know.

 1.  **Linting**:
     ```bash